HopeAm-11/odin-recipes/README.md

 Introduction:

-- In this project, I have build a basic recipe website.
+- In this project, I have build a basic recipe website using html and then styling it by CSS.

-- The website will consist of a main index page which will have links to a few recipes.

 Skills I have learned:

+Part one: HTML

-1. how to make html stracture using differents element susch as headings and paragraphs and etc.
+1. How to make html structure using different elements such as headings and paragraphs and etc.
-2. created pages and linked them all into main webpage index
+2. Created pages and linked them all in home page
-3. how to add images using a element
+3. How to add images using a element a.
-4. learned to use unorderd and orderd lists
+4. Learned to use unorderd and orderd lists
-5. used git and github to set up my respository and commiting my changes and pushing them into github for everyone to view.
+5. Used git and github to set up my respository and commiting my changes and pushing them into github for everyone to view.

+Part two: Styling using CSS

+1. Add classes and id to select elements for styling
+2. Learned how to center images and lists
+3. Learned how to import fonts from google fonts
+4. Learned how to link a single css style sheet with all the webpages.
+5. Learned about how to style links and remove bullets and added custom style to it.